lead forensics image

 If you’re in the market for a pump system that delivers consistency, versatility and precision, then a Positive Displacement Pump could be the ideal solution for you.
 In this comprehensive guide, we’ll explore everything you need to know about Positive Displacement Pumps, including their operating principle, various types as well as the benefits they offer.

-What is a Positive Displacement Pump?
+What is a Positive Displacement Pump

 At its core, a Positive Displacement Pump operates on a straightforward principle.
 It traps a fixed amount of fluid within its chamber, using sealed valves or seals, and then propels this fluid through to the discharge side.
 Regardless of changes in pressure, these pumps maintain a constant flow at a consistent speed.